 Jack Kramer dies at 88; champion ushered in era of pro tennis

 Jack Kramer smashes a powerful forehand stroke in a 1946 win over Ted Schroeder for the 1946 Pacific Southwest title.
 The two were doubles partners and close friends.
-(Los Angeles Times)
+(Los Angeles Times / May 13, 2015)

 Kramer became a star player almost from the moment he left Montebello High School in 1939 to play doubles for the U.S. Davis Cup team.

 His business ventures were as sound as his approach to tennis -- make a big serve, putting your opponent on his heels, and follow it in for a winning volley.

 At the height of his tennis career, he was asked to endorse a racket.
 When Wilson Sporting Goods sent him the racket, he discarded his favorite Don Budge signature model and played for a while with this new Wilson Kramer.
 But he hated it and was struggling to beat his barnstorming opponent at the time, Bobby Riggs.